The Day My Salary Was Cut

 I'm trying to make sure that if my paycheck disappeared tomorrow, it wouldn't destroy the life we've built.

-Every one of them is trying to answer a single question:
+Every number is trying to answer a single question:

 How free am I to walk away from my job if I had to?